 - Next to “Time Limit,” toggle the switch to “On.”

-- After the “Grades Accepted Until” date passes – Ungraded practice will only open after the Grades Accepted Until date.
+- After the “Grades Accepted Until” date passes– Ungraded practice will only open after the GAU date.

 - They will see feedback on their last question attempt (so if they are allotted two attempts, they will see feedback after their second attempt only).

 - If a student gets the answer correct.